SSWConsulting/SSW.Rules.Content/rules/do-you-use-architectural-decision-records/rule.md

 log4brains preview
 ```

-You can see an example of this in use in the [SSW.CleanArchitecture template](https://sswconsulting.github.io/SSW.CleanArchitecture/).
+You can see an example of ADRs with log4brains in action on our [SSW.CleanArchitecture template](https://sswconsulting.github.io/SSW.CleanArchitecture/).